 The Energy and Marine Transportation Working Group focuses on the vast potential of the oceans to provide abundant renewable energy and explores opportunities for more environmentally responsible marine shipping, particularly with respect to greenhouse gases.

-The Food Working Group focuses on ocean-based opportunities for food security and nutrition, the dangers of overfishing, and the importance of sustainable fishing practices.
+The Food and Nutrition Working Group focuses on ocean-based opportunities for food security and nutrition, the dangers of overfishing, and the importance of sustainable fishing practices.